Azure/azure-powershell/src/ResourceManager/Storage/Commands.Management.Storage/help/Remove-AzStorageShare.md

 ### -Share
 Specifies a **CloudFileShare** object.
 This cmdlet removes the object that this parameter specifies.
-To obtain a **CloudFileShare** object, use the Get-AzureStorageShare cmdlet.
+To obtain a **CloudFileShare** object, use the Get-AzStorageShare cmdlet.
 This object contains the storage context.
 If you specify this parameter, do not specify the *Context* parameter.